BorysLevytskyi/DeclarativeUnitTesting/Article.md

 Usually unit test suffer from having a lot of boilerplate code that is there to create test entities in desired state and then connecting them to mock or fake objects.
 Another downside of having such code right there is the test as it impossible to say which properties of the test entity is actually important for this particular test case and which attributes are set to make the code work.

+**Test cases must be as pure as possible** expressing only if what the most essential and important for this particular tests case.
+This means that this boilerplate code has to go somewhere else where it can be reused and reduced to a minimum.

 A while back I thought of having a way to generate generic entity, for example Customer, by having very simple facade class.
 Like 'Create.User()' method which will create generic and correct `User` entity.
 And I also would like a way to "override" any attributes I deem important for every particular test case.
 Something like:
 ```
 Create.User(u => u.Named("Bob").Retired(2.DaysAgo()))